edrewitz/wxdata/Documentation/aigefs_surface_members.md

             chunk_size=8192,
             notifications='off'):***

-    This function downloads the latest surface parameter dataset of the AIGEFS and bins the files to specific folders based on ensemble number.
+    This function downloads, pre-processes and post-processes the latest surface parameter dataset of the AIGEFS and bins the files to specific folders based on ensemble number.
     Users can also enter a list of paths for custom_directory if they do not wish to use the default directory.

     Required Arguments: None